1870s in Western fashion: Leisure Dress

+Leisure dress was becoming an important part of a woman's wardrobe.
+Seaside dress in England was especially popular in this period, often made in sheer fabrics with colorful trims.

 Undergarments

-With the narrower silhouette, emphasis was placed on the bust, waist and hips.
-A corset was used to help mold the body to the desired shape.
-This was achieved by making the corsets longer than before, and by constructing them from separate shaped pieces of fabric.
-To improve support, corsets were reinforced with many strips of whalebone, cording, or pieces of leather.
-Steam-molding, patented in 1868, helped hold the curvaceous contour.
+During the early decade, a high waist and low, wide bust was in style, aided by a corset with a higher hip line.
+As the decade progressed, the corset lengthened and became more curvaceous.
+Steam-molding, patented in 1868, helped hold the new contour.

-Skirts were supported by a hybrid of the bustle and crinoline or hooped petticoat sometimes called a "crinolette".
-The cage structure was attached around the waist and extended down to the ground, but only extended down the back of the wearer's legs.
-The crinolette itself was quickly superseded by the true bustle, which was sufficient for supporting the drapery and train at the back of the skirt.
+Skirts began supported by a hybrid elliptical crinoline or hooped petticoat sometimes referred to as a "crinolette".
+The cage structure was attached around the waist and had hoops all around but with a particular emphasis in the rear.
+The crinolette itself was soon superseded by the bustle, which was sufficient for supporting the drapery and train at the back of the skirt.
+The bustle shrank and lengthened during the final years of the decade as the drapery of the skirt moved lower down the legs.

 Hairstyles and headgear

-In keeping with the vertical emphasis, hair was pulled back at the sides and worn in a high knot or cluster of ringlets, often with a fringe (bangs) over the forehead.
-False hair was commonly used.
-Bonnets were smaller to allow for the elaborately piled hairstyles and resembled hats except for their ribbons tied under the chin.
-Smallish hats, some with veils, were perched on top of the head, and brimmed straw hats were worn for outdoor wear in summer.
+Fashionable hair during this period was particularly tall and ornamented, generally pulled back at the sides and worn high, with false hair being commonly used.
+A cluster of ringlets at the nape of the neck was popular, as was fringe (bangs) over the forehead.
+Bonnets were smaller to allow for the elaborately piled hairstyles.
+Small hats, often with veils, were perched on top of the head, and brimmed straw hats were worn for outdoor wear in summer.